ElvisWang2010/WROFE-2025/README.md

 ## Chassis

 For our build, we selected the **ACXWA CD chassis**, a non-prebuilt frame originally crafted with a modular design to provide adjustable lengths between 1/28 and 1/24 scale.
 During development, we redesigned the component connecting the front and rear sections to improve structural stability.
 This modification locked the chassis into a fixed 1/24 scale (16.2 cm).
-While adjustable lengths provide flexibility, they introduced structural weakness.
+While adjustable lengths provide flexibility, they introduce structural weakness.
 Our fixed build removes this weak point, creating a rigid, non-sliding frame.

 </br>